jbeltranleon/dags-airflow-certification/control_of_tasks.md

 Use `priority_weigth` to define the task's priority when the task is executed in parallel with others.
 > The larger the number the higher the priority.
 The priority is evaluated at the pool level

+## Weight Rule

+parameter: `weigth_rule`

+* `downstream`: ↓ Default behavior
+* `upstream`: ↑ Dags dependencies
+* `absolute`: Based on the defined priority

+> wait_for_downstream (bool) – when set to true, an instance of task X will wait for tasks immediately downstream of the previous instance of task X to finish successfully before it runs.
+This is useful if the different instances of a task X alter the same asset, and this asset is used by tasks downstream of task X. Note that depends_on_past is forced to True wherever wait_for_downstream is used.
+Also note that only tasks immediately downstream of the previous task instance are waited for; the statuses of any tasks further downstream are ignored.